odino/odino.github.com/source/_posts/2018-07-07-finding-where-that-ip-address-is-from-with-iploc.markdown

-today I opted to use [cobra](https://github.com/spf13/cobra) as I wanted to see what overhead it would introduce in a tool this small: from my perspective, setting up the CLI app with cobra was fairly quick and straightforward, even though the binaries are a bit chubbier (the amd64 linux bin is 2.8mb vs 2.5mb, so nothing crazy to be honest).
+today I opted to use [cobra](https://github.com/spf13/cobra) as I wanted to see what overhead it would introduce in a tool this small: from my perspective, setting up the CLI app with cobra was fairly quick and straightforward, even though the binaries are a bit chubbier (the amd64 linux binary is 2.8mb vs 2.5mb, so nothing crazy to be honest).
 Definitely recommended.

 That's it for today!